Advertisement

 Increase your longevity

-A November 2017 study published in the American Heart Association’s journal Circulation suggests that older adults could increase their longevity by taking a brisk walk every day.
+Walking could help you live longer.
+A November 2017 study published in the journal Circulation suggested that older adults could lengthen their life by taking a brisk walk every day.
 For the study, more than 17,700 women with an average age of 72 were asked to wear tracking devices when they were awake.
-The wearable technology measured the amount and intensity of their physical activity.
+The devices measured the amount and intensity of their physical activity.

-Researchers found participants who engaged in more moderate to vigorous intensity physical activity per day—like brisk walking—had a roughly 60 percent to 70 percent lower risk of death, compared to the least active participants.
+Researchers found that people who did more moderate to vigorous physical activity per day—like brisk walking—had a roughly 60 to 70 percent lower risk of death, compared to the people who were least active.

 Group walking through forest